wildeng/wildeng.github.io/_posts/2023-11-18-what-a-year.md

 I do love all Beatles albums but my favourite one is [Sgt.
 Pepper's Lonely Heart Club Band](https://album.link/i/1441164604)
 <br/>
-The Cray 1 supercomputer: Unfortunatley I couldn't use it but the Maths department of my university had it and I've been able to see it diplayed in a room after its operational period was over.
+The Cray 1 supercomputer: Unfortunately I couldn't use it but the Maths department of my university had it and I've been able to see it displayed in a room after its operational period was over.
 What a cool design it had!
 <br/>
 <img src="/images/Cray1.jpg" alt="image of a Cray1 supercomputer in a red color in a room" class="post-image"/>
 <br/>